How sustainable is wind power? | DW | 27.12.2021

 From a technical point of view, this problem has largely been solved via a ring of tiny air bubbles used during constructions activities that dampens noise by around 90%.

 Offshore wind plants can even have a positive effect on sea animals since the respective area can no longer be used for trawl fishery, allowing fish stocks to recover.
-Moreover, the plants' foundations become colonized by sea crea
+Moreover, the plants' foundations become colonized by sea creatures such as mussels.

 Less wind due to global warming?